Activity Therapy

 Doing simple exercises twice a week for eight weeks could help the aging population in nursing homes feel better physically, mentally, and functionally.
 Exercise positively changed how they moved, felt, and thought, suggesting that regular simple exercises prevent or reduce health problems and keep them more independent (Piedras-Jorge et al., 2010).

 Activity Therapy plays a significant role in promoting physical health by making people stronger and fitter.
-Whether for kids or those in healthcare settings, taking part in purposeful physical activities guided by a specialist improves physical health and helps develop social skills and overall well-being.
+Whether for kids or those in healthcare settings, participating in purposeful physical activities improves physical health and helps develop social skills and overall well-being.

 References